 Promote, Promote, Promote

 This is where you really need to put in the hard work.
 You need to do everything you can to promote your merchandise.
 Share it on social media repeatedly, include links to online stores in bios and YouTube descriptions.
-You can even snap yourself wearing your own gear.
+You can even get some self promotion and snap yourself wearing your own gear.
 Why not perform in some at your next gig?

 Where to Create Music Merchandise